seattlecoderdojo/AppInventorOrientation/readme.md

 The values range between -90 and 90 and they're both approximately zero when you lay the device flat on a table.

 The azimuth value, which we didn't include, would change if you laid that phone flat on the table and spun it.
-But for our game purposes, it doesn't help us in this case, so we're not using it.
+We're not using it today.
 On the other hand, if you wanted to make a game where you set your device on a table and had to spin it fast enough to make a character get dizzy and barf, you'd totally use the azimuth.

 ## Let's make something move